Next start of the Career Mentoring Program for Female Postdocs in Winter Term 2023

 You are a Female Postdoc at TU Wien and strive for the next step within your scientific career?
 You seek for a second opinion regarding your career development and goals and would like to gain insight in personal journeys of an experienced scientist in your field or outside your field?
 You wish to expand your network and connections within the scientific community?

-Then we invite you to reflect on who could be a perfect mentor (f/m/d) for you and afterwards apply as a mentee within our Career Mentoring for Female Postdocs 2022.
-Join our Info-Session on September 24, 2021 9-10 am via ZOOM, opens an external URL in a new window.
+Then we invite you to reflect on who could be a perfect mentor (f/m/d) for you and afterwards apply as a mentee within our Career Mentoring for Female Postdocs 2023.
+Join our Info-Session (5.6.2023, 11 am - 12 pm, ZOOM, opens an external URL in a new window).

 In this program we define mentoring as a one-to-one relationship between one person (mentor) who accompanies the individual career path and personal development of the other person (mentee).
 The mentor provides feedback and career-related advice and a second opinion to that of the mentee's supervisor.
 Therefore your mentor cannot be the same person as your supervisor.